 Linus loves to go backpacking in the Colorado Rockies any time of the year, but especially in the snow.
 The All-American Dog is hiking buddy to Louisa Morrissey of Silverthorne, CO.
 Linus is a member of the AKC Canine Partners program and also holds the titles of AKC Rally Novice (RN) and AKC Canine Good Citizen (CGC).

-The good manners that he has learned through the CGC program help make him a great hiking buddy as having good leash walking and greeting skills are helpful on the trails.
+The good manners that he has learned through the CGC program help make him a great hiking buddy; having good leash-walking and greeting skills is helpful on the trails.
 You do not have to stop walking and hiking with your dogs in the wintertime weather, but you need to take some extra precautions:

 - Carry plenty of water for both you and your dog to prevent dehydration.
 A collapsible water bowl is helpful (fits easily in your dog’s backpack).

 - Take a snack for you, like trail mix, and one for your dog too.
 There are special power bars made for dogs, but any high-protein treat will be appreciated.

 - When walking in the snow, you might want to protect your dog’s feet and pads with special dog boots.